 Angel wing is a condition in which one or both of the duck's wings are twisted or projected outward, at varying degrees, from the body.
 Angel wing happens more often in geese but it also occurs in ducks, especially the Muscovy duck breed.
 If angel wing is corrected while the duck is still growing, it is often easily treatable; however, if treatment is delayed or the condition is not recognized until the duck is older, then the deformity remains permanent.
 Ducks are most at risk of developing angel wing when they are between 8 to 12 weeks of age.

 An early indicator of angel wing is the visible drooping of one or both of the duck's wings.
-The drooping is caused by the primary flight feathers growing faster than the supporting wing joint, the carpometacarpus (carpal) joint.
-The extra weight of the feathers causes the joint to twist at varying degrees outward.
 In severe cases, the wings can project at an angle greater than 60 degrees, making the wings appear similar to 'angel wings'.
 Sometimes one or both of the duck's primary feathers are damaged.
-Affected ducks might also demonstrate a slight reduced range of motion of the associated wing.
+Affected birds might also demonstrate a slight reduced range of motion of the associated wing.
 Angel wing tends to affect the left wing more than the right, and male ducks are more susceptible than females.

 Angel Wing Severity